-In 2009 TGS acquired 2,770 km2 of multi-client seismic data in the southwestern Barents Sea across the Hoop Fault Complex covering acreage nominated in the recent Norwegian 21st licence round.
-The Hoop Fault Complex (HFC) derives its name from the vessel "de Hoop" used by Dutch explorer Willem Barentsz and is a swarm of northeast-southwest trending normal faults with a strike-slip component cutting across the Loppa High and the Bjarneland Platform (Gabrielsen et al. 1990).
-The survey (figure 1) images the northernmost part of the Maud Basin and the greater part of the platform immediately to the northeast.
-The area was subject to significant uplift in late Jurassic/early Cretaceous times resulting in late Cenozoic glacial erosion estimated to be in the region of 1900 metres (Løseth et al. 1992).
-Across the survey a strong unconformable Base Quaternary reflector (BQU) follows the water bottom at an interval of ~ 60 milliseconds strongly attenuating primary energy.
+In 2009 TGS acquired 2770 km2 of multi-client seismic data in the south-western Barents Sea across the Hoop Fault Complex with a further 800 km2 and extension programs planned for 2010, covering acreage nominated in the recent 21st Norwegian licence round.

+The Hoop Fault Complex (HFC) derives its name from the vessel "de Hoop" used by Dutch explorer Willem Barentsz and is a swarm of NE-SW trending normal faults with a strike-slip component cutting across the Loppa High and the Bjarneland Platform (Gabrielsen et al., 1990).
+The survey (figure 1) images the northernmost part of the Maud Basin and the greater part of the platform immediately to the NE.
+The area was subject to significant uplift in late Jurassic/early Cretaceous times resulting in late Cenozoic glacial erosion estimated to be in the region of 1900 metres (Løseth et al., 1992).
+Across the survey a strong unconformable Base Quaternary reflector (BQU) follows the water bottom at an interval of approximately 60 milliseconds strongly attenuating primary energy.

-The interaction of multiples, both surface related and internal, generated within the waterbottom - BQU layer compromise the ability of 2-D SRME (Berkhout 1982, Verschuur et al., 1992) specifically, to correctly predict multiple and preserve amplitudes within the potentially prospective underlying Triassic-Permian sequence.
-An alternative, de-aliased demultiple method, seen to preserve amplitudes, is presented in the following sections, termed Stepwise Multiple Elimination using Linear Transforms (SMELT), capable of removing multiple on the near-mid offsets.
+The interaction of multiples, both surface related and internal, generated within the water-bottom - BQU layer compromise the ability of SRME (Berkhout 1982, Verschuur et al., 1992) to correctly predict multiple and preserve amplitudes within the potentially prospective underlying Triassic-Permian sequence.
+An alternative, dealiased demultiple method, seen to preserve amplitudes, is presented in the following sections, termed Stepwise

+Multiple Elimination using Linear Transforms (SMELT), capable of removing multiple on the near-mid offsets.

-Figure 1: Structural elements of the western Barents Sea (after Gabrielsen et al. 1990) and outline of the HFC09 multi-client survey (shown in red).
+Figure 1: Structural elements of the western Barents Sea (after Gabrielsen et al., 1990) and outline of the HFC09 multi-client survey (shown in red).